museumcomputernetwork/mcn-2020-git-haiku/index.md

-Imaging skills flow
+Dewdrop, let me cleanse
-let us arrange these flowers
+The birds cry, and the fishes’ eyes are
-and gazes at the moon.
+I need a coffee